CURRENT STAGE: CONSTRUCTION

 - Sub-Phase 1 & 2 (complete) – Under grounding of SRP electric, temporary asphalt on shoulders, storm drain and utility work and traffic signal improvements

 - Sub-Phase 3 (complete) – Construct the north and east sections of the intersection

-- Sub-Phase 4 (Dec-Feb) – Construct the south and east sections of the intersection – IN PROGRESS
+- Sub-Phase 4 (complete) – Construct the south and east sections of the intersection

-- Sub-Phase 5 (Feb) – Flip traffic to east side and construct the west side of Ellsworth Road in the project area
+- Sub-Phase 5 (Feb-Apr) – Flip traffic to east side and construct the west side of Ellsworth Road in the project area - IN PROGRESS

-- Sub-Phase 6 (Mar) – Work in the center of Ellsworth Road (half and half through the intersection) to install median islands and paving.
+- Sub-Phase 6 (May-June) – Work in the center of Ellsworth Road to install median islands and paving - IN PROGRESS

 Please see the sub-phasing graphics below for each of the sub-phases, which indicate where the construction zone will be and where travel will be shifted.
 The construction approach is subject to change.
 During construction, the contractor strives to maintain two lanes of travel in each direction on Ellsworth Road.
 However, some work efforts may require further lane restrictions.
 Those efforts will be scheduled as practicable during daytime off-peak hours or at nights to accommodate the traffic demands on Ellsworth Road.
 Soil conditions in the work areas have previously required repairs and may require additional emergency repairs that may interfere with efforts to maintain four lanes open at all times.